 Planting Details and Specifications (International Society of Arboriculture)

 Dr. Ed Gilman from University of Florida, Jim Urban, FASLA, and Brian Kempf and Tyson Carroll of the Urban Tree Foundation have developed a modern, up-to-date, and peer reviewed set of details and specifications in AutoCAD, PDF, and Microsoft Word formats for the green industry.
 These are designed specifically for landscape architects, engineers, architects, contractors, urban foresters, arborists, municipalities, and state agencies.
 All these files are open source, free, and can be edited by the user.

 Exceptional Tree Program

 “In 1975, the Hawai’i State Legislature found that rapid development had led to the destruction of many of the State’s exceptional trees and passed Act 105 – The Exceptional Tree Act.
 The Act recognizes that trees are valuable for their beauty and they perform crucial ecological functions.
 It mandates each county to establish a County Arborist Advisory Committee which enacts regulations to protect trees of exceptional stature.
 Each county has its own program, set of rules and operating guidelines.”
 More information can be found with the City & County of Honolulu’s Department of Parks & Recreation

 Web Map (City & County of Honolulu GIS) showing parcels with Exceptional Trees.

-Why Would Anyone Cut A Tree Down (book 1.6 MB PDF ) “we may not want to, but sometime we need to…” A children’s book about the benefits of trees and why, sometime we have to cut them down.
+Why Would Anyone Cut A Tree Down (Downloadable Book 1.6 MB PDF ) “we may not want to, but sometime we need to…” A children’s book about the benefits of trees and why, sometime we have to cut them down.
 Includes tips for choosing and planting right.